SFEley/crunch/README.markdown

 The `.refresh!` method can also take a numeric parameter (e.g. `my_document.refresh!
 0.1`) which sets an EventMachine timer to refresh the data every _n_ seconds until the document is garbage collected.
 Only one timer is set per Document, so you can alter the interval with subsequent calls or cancel it with `my_document.refresh!
 0`.

 **IMPORTANT:** Crunch is thread-safe in the sense that changes to a Document's data are protected by mutex locks.
 However, for _your application logic_, trying to do computation with data that's constantly changing in the background can be fraught with peril.
 If you're going to turn on periodic refreshes, make sure you know what you're doing.
-(You could also use periodic timers and the :clone option together, but then you have a different problem in figuring out what to do with all those copies.)
+(You could also use periodic timers and the :clone option together, but then you have a different problem in figuring out what to do with all those copies.
+Watch Disney's _Sorceror's Apprentice_ again before you do this.)

 ### Updates ###